-- 3.1 The scope of this Policy covers food, water and environmental samples for microbiological examination or analysis taken or procured from food businesses within the borough, in one or more of the below circumstances. - 3.1.1 During food hygiene interventions, principally from those businesses presenting a high risk to food safety. - 3.1.2 Monitoring production methods and standards, principally from food producers and manufacturers. - 3.1.3 As part of a local, regional or national survey. - 3.1.4 Monitoring of imported food. - 3.1.5 Whilst investigating a case or outbreak of food poisoning or food borne disease. - 3.1.6 As part of a food complaint investigation. - 3.1.7 As part of a Home Authority or Primary Authority partnership. - 3.1.8 To support legal proceedings. - 3.1.9 To respond to requests from the Food Standards Agency.

-3.2 The scope of the Policy does not include samples taken from private water supplies under private water supply legislation, nor public or private swimming pools or spas.
-It also does not include samples of public drinking water for which the Council will rely on the results produced by the sampling undertaken by the statutory water undertaker.
+- 3.1 The scope of this Policy covers food, water and environmental sampling for examination or analysis in one or more of the below circumstances. - 3.1.1 As part of food hygiene interventions, principally from those businesses posing the highest risks to food safety. - 3.1.2 Monitoring production methods and standards, principally from food producers and manufacturers. - 3.1.3 As part of a local, regional or national survey. - 3.1.4 Monitoring of imported food. - 3.1.5 Whilst investigating a case or outbreak of food poisoning or food borne disease. - 3.1.6 As part of a food complaint investigation. - 3.1.7 As part of a Primary Authority Partnership. - 3.1.8 To support legal proceedings. - 3.1.9 To respond to requests from the Food Standards Agency. - 3.2 The scope of the Policy does not include samples taken from private water supplies under private water supply legislation, nor public or private swimming pools or spas.
+It also does not include samples of public drinking water as this is monitored by the statutory water undertaker.